Energy in Senegal

 As of April 2020, the energy sector in Senegal has an installed capacity of 1431 megawatts (MW).
 Energy is produced by private operators and sold to the Senelec energy corporation.
 According to a 2020 report by the International Energy Agency, Senegal had nearly 70% of the country connected to the national grid.
 Current government strategies for electrification include investments in off-grid solar and connection to the grid.

 Most of the energy production is from fossil fuels, mostly diesel and gas (733 of 864 MW).
 An increasing amount of the energy production comes from sustainable sources, such as Manantali Dam in Mali and a new wind farm in Thiès opened in 2020—however, it is still a small portion of the total production.
 Despite increases in production in the 2010s, the economy is frequently hindered by energy shortages compared to demand.

 Electricity sector

 Following institutional reform in 1998, Senegal's electricity sector was split into three entities: Senelec, the national utility, the Agency for Rural Electrification (Agence Sénégalaise d'Electrification Rurale, ASER) and the Electricity Regulatory Board (Commission de Régulation au Secteur de l'Electricité, CRSE).

 Electricity generation, mainly on a build-own-operate (BOO) basis, is open to the private sector.
 Senelec, the sole buyer, signs power purchase contracts with independent power producers (IPPs).

 Electricity production

 Senegal's major source of electricity is diesel.
 The rest is mostly coal and hydroelectricity.
-Renewables should make up 30% of the country's energy mix and Taïba Ndiaye will supply half.
+Renewables should make up 30% of the country's energy mix and the wind farm in Taïba Ndiaye will supply half.
 The planned energy mix aims to help Senegal move away from oil dependence, although newly discovered gas reserves offshore are expected to be used domestically to replace diesel and coal.